5 stocks I want to buy in 2022

-- For the Canadian portion of my portfolio, I strive to keep <30% in financials including banks.
+- I strive to keep <30% in financials including banks.

 - I prefer to keep <20% of my overall portfolio in energy companies.
-I’m DRIPping many shares of pipeline stocks like Enbridge (ENB) and TC Energy (TRP) every quarter so I don’t intend to buy any more in 2022 even with energy potentially soaring in 2022.
+That includes pipelines; DRIPping many shares of Enbridge (ENB) and TC Energy (TRP) as examples.

-- I target about 10-15% utilities overall, including AQN.
+- I target about 10-15% utilities overall.
 I like the “bond-like” income from the regulated assets most utilities own and operate.
-Other examples include Fortis (FTS) and Emera (EMA).

 - I strive to keep 5-10% communications weighting, so I own stocks like Bell Canada (BCE) and Telus (T).